vmware/powershell-module-for-vmware-cloud-foundation-power-management/docs/documentation/functions/Get-VMRunningStatus.md

 ### -user

-The username to authenticate to ESXi host.
+The username to authenticate to ESX host.

 ```yaml
 Type: String